Check out our artist interview!

 My father was a gifted ceramic artist, and I would watch him work in the “ceramic room” downstairs in the house where I grew up.
 He was really great at it, applying glazes to achieve different textures and effects, and he often let me paint some coasters and vases.
 I was blessed with a vivid imagination, and creativity, so being an artist was something I always wanted to be.

 I went to college and received a Bachelor of Science degree in Graphic Design Management, which was more about the graphic design, print production, and business management side of the art world.
 This has really helped me throughout my career.
 Before I started my own graphic design and illustration company in the early 1990’s, I worked as a graphic designer and art director for two companies here in Connecticut.
 As my business evolved I began doing mostly illustration work, and in 1999 I began licensing my artwork, which has been a really amazing experience.

 How would you describe your art to someone who is unfamiliar with it?

-What has been the biggest influence on your design work?
+Who / What has been the biggest influence on your artwork?

 What is your personal motto?